chinchalinchin/cloudformation-templates/README.md

 # Infrastructure

-The infrastructure supporting the Innovation Lab is provisioned through an **Azure DevOps pipeline** hooked into this repository using Infrastructure-as-Code.
+The infrastructure supporting the Innovation Lab is provisioned through an **Azure DevOps pipeline** hooked into this repository.
+Resources are configured using Infrastructure-as-Code.
 When changes are merged into the `master` branch, this pipeline will pull in the changes into the **Azure** build environment, and then deploy or update the resources defined in the *deployments.yml*.

 ## Procedure For Provisioning